Adldap2/Adldap2/README.md

 instead of returning false
 - If LDAP is not bound when running query methods (such as `$adLDAP->search()`) then an `adLDAPException` will be thrown instead of previously returning false.

-## License

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details or LICENSE.txt distributed with this class.